c-ehrlich/t3-tutorial-pre/README.md

 ## What do you need?
 - a package manager (we will use yarn classic, but you can also use npm or pnpm)
-- a postgres database for development (see TKTK link)
+- a postgres (or mysql but you have to change it in the schema) database for development (see TKTK link)
+- if you want to deploy it, a postgres (or other sql) database

 ## Links
 - Docs